 Redefine the way you live and learn in Rome through our cultural events, such as:

-Although your adventure begins in Rome, our field trips take you to other great cities in Italy to provide contrast and context for what you are learning in Rome.
+Even though your adventure starts in Rome, our field trips take you beyond the city to discover the cultures and traditions of your host country.
 Several two-day field trips are organized each semester.
-You may choose one field trip, which is included in the program fee.
+You may choose one field trip, which is subsidized by IES Abroad.
 You have the option of signing up for other field trips at your own cost if spots are available.
-Field trip destinations and prices are subject to change.
-Past destinations are listed below.
+Here are a few possible destinations:

-Guided tours throughout the countryside of one of Italy’s most unique regions, gorgeous landscapes, rich artistic legacy visiting the sites of the birthplace of the Italian Renaissance.
+Tour the countryside of one of Italy’s most unique regions, with its gorgeous landscapes and rich artistic legacy.
+You will also visit the sites of the birthplace of the Italian Renaissance.

-Situated in the heart of Rome along the Tiber River across from the Castel Sant’ Angelo and the Vatican, the IES Abroad Rome Center is a newly renovated 1920s-era building within walking distance of the Piazza Navona, the Pantheon, and the Vatican.
+Situated in the heart of Rome along the Tiber River across from the Castel Sant’ Angelo, the IES Abroad Rome Center is a newly renovated 1920s-era building within walking distance of the Piazza Navona, the Pantheon, and the Vatican.

 Dott.
 Ponti is an archaeologist specialized in Imperial Roman architecture.
 After earning a BA in Classics from the University of North Carolina at Chapel Hill, Dott.
 Ponti obtained a Laurea in archaeology from the University of Rome.
 He has worked on a number of archaeological excavations in the Mediterranean, including Troy, Aphrodisias and Leptis Magna.
 His studies and research focus on the use of marble in Roman construction, the ancient marble trade, quarrying and carving techniques.
 Dott.
 Ponti has worked on a number of excavations in Rome, including the Palatine Hill and the Imperial Fora.
 He has done research for the Department of Antiquities on a number of conservation projects including the Ara Pacis, the Column of Trajan and the Arch of Constantine.
 He is currently directing an excavation at the Villa of Maxentius on the Via Appia, as well as conducting architectural studies at Leptis Magna, Libya, with the Università di Rome Tre.
 Dott.
 Ponti has taught at the Istituto Centrale del Restauro of the Department of Antiquities and is currently Archaeology Advisor of the American Academy in Rome.
-He has been teaching archaeology courses at IES since 2004.
-Since 2007 he is Academic Dean of the IES Abroad Rome Center.
+He has been teaching archaeology courses at IES Abroad Rome since 2004.

 Silvana SodiniHealth & Safety Advisor